 Yes, similar to the way that FDIC insurance protects bank customers' deposits, the NCUA (National Credit Union Administration) protects credit union member deposits up to $250,000 for each individual depositor.
 For additional information about NCUA's share insurance, visit www.mycreditunion.gov.

-Yes, Regulation D (Reg D) is a federal regulation that limits transactions from Savings and/or Money Market accounts to 6 transactions per month.
+Yes, Regulation D (Reg D) is a federal regulation that limits transactions from Savings and/or Money Market accounts to 6 electronic transactions per month.

 Our routing number is 255074111.

 You must retain a minimum of $5 in your base share savings account.

 You may visit any of our branch locations to complete the necessary paperwork.
 You may visit our IRA page under the "Savings" section of this website for an IRA beneficiary form

 We award ten $2,000 college scholarships and ten $500 Summer Camp Awards annually.
 Applications for these programs are typically accepted in the first quarter of each year.